-- (2) a.
+- (1) a.
+There are at least three cases of this disease. - b. ???
+There are at least three outbreaks of this disease. - c.
+There were at least three outbreaks of the disease. - (2) a.
 There are only three cases in which someone managed to cross the border. - b. ???
 There are only three crossings of the border. - c.
 There were only three crossings of the border.